 Although students are not required to select a departmental track to graduate with a degree in Politics, some may choose to specialize in one, and will receive an attestation from the Department upon completion of the track.

-Finally, it is possible for students, with the approval of the Cognate Approval Advisor, to put together a special program that combines the study of politics with the study of some other discipline or geographic area.
+Finally, it is possible for students, with the approval of the Cognate Approval Adviser, to put together a special program that combines the study of politics with the study of some other discipline or geographic area.

 The links listed below provide more details about particular aspects of the Politics major.